 The minimum full-time duration for study usually refers to the completion of 120 credits (1 200 notional hours) per academic year.
-Therefore, the minimum full-time duration for a bachelor's degree would be three (3) years (360 credits) and for an honours programme, one (1) year (120 credits).
+Therefore, the minimum notional hours

 The agreed estimated learning time taken by the average student to achieve the specified learning outcomes of the module or programme (DHET, 2014; DHET, 2021).
 This is not a precise measure but indicates the amount of study time and degree of commitment expected.
 This includes consideration of contact time, research, completion of assignments, time spent in structured learning in the workplace, individual learning and assessments.
 Each credit represents ten notional hours, i.e., a ten-credit module is equal to 100 notional hours and would indicate that the average student would need 100 hours to achieve the identified outcomes and obtain the necessary knowledge and skills.